OUR DEBUT EP: MEET THE SKULLERS

 After closing that chapter of his life, Skuller is ready to make a new debut in music through his latest project, The Skullers .
-Channeling a powerful blend of blues-soaked modern rock with a rockabilly soul, the band is now gearing up to release a new EP, Meet The Skullers on September 22, 2017.
+Channeling a powerful blend of blues-soaked modern rock with a rockabilly soul, the band has released a new EP, Meet The Skullers.

 Following the release of their debut single, “Can We Do That Again,” The Skullers entered the studio this past spring with four time GRAMMY nominated producer Joel Hamilton (The Black Keys, Highly Suspect, Pretty Lights, Tom Waits).
 The resulting EP opens with an up-tempo rock burner, “Meet Me in Memphis,” an ode to letting loose.
 Meet The Skullers goes on to showcase the breadth of the band’s eclectic influences and stylings with cuts like “Eyes Open” “Pressure Face” and “Peace With You” expanding upon their pure rock center point.